routegy/routegy-docs/app/docs/how-to/create-trello-cards.md

 # Create Trello Cards

-This document describes how to make use of the [Trello](/reference/action-types/trello/) action to create cards when someone interacts with your microapps.
+This document describes how to make use of the [Trello](/reference/action-types/trello/) action to create cards when someone interacts with your apps.

 If you don't have a Trello account, you can create one [here](https://trello.com/signup).